 Hepatocarcinogenesis is of fundamental importance to analyze the dynamic alteration of HCC-related biomarkers and to understand the molecular mechanisms of cancer development [26-28].
-NAFLD models with lipid accumulation were confirmed with the Oil Red O staining, and then the malignant transformation of rat hepatocytes induced with 2-FAA was identified by the histopathological H and E examination.
-The lipid IOD value of the rat liver sections in the NAFLD group was significantly higher than that in the control group, with increasing serum TG or Tch levels and higher hepatic enzymatic ALT or AST activity.
-After the NAFLD rats fed with 2-FAA, the alterations of rat hepatocytes were malignantly transformed from normal liver cells to denaturation at the early-, to precancerosis at the middle-, and to HCC formation at last-stage.
+NAFLD models with lipid accumulation were confirmed with Oil red O staining, and then the malignant transformation of rat hepatocytes induced with 2-FAA was identified by histopathological H and E examination.
+The lipid IOD value of the rat liver sections in the NAFLD group was significantly higher than that in the control group, with increasing serum triglyceride or total cholesterol levels and higher hepatic enzymatic alanine aminotransferase or aspartate aminotransferase activity.
+After the NAFLD rats were fed 2-FAA, rat hepatocytes were malignantly transformed from normal liver cells to denaturation at the early-, to precancerosis at the middle-, and to HCC formation at last-stage.
 The data indicated that the rat models with lipid accumulation were suitable to observe the CD44 activation from NAFLD involving inflammatory with abnormal metabolism to HCC progression[29, 30].

 The fastest growing cause of cancer-related death is HCC, which is at least partly attributable to the rising incidence of NAFLD that encompasses a broad spectrum of conditions, ranging from non-progressive bland steatosis to hepatocarcinogenesis [31, 32].
-In line with these clinical risk factors, the high-fat administration over a prolonged period results in spontaneous HCC development.
-The liver CD44 was overexpressed in rat livers except for normal controls.
+In line with these clinical risk factors, high-fat administration over a prolonged period results in spontaneous HCC development.
+Liver CD44 was overexpressed in all rat livers except for normal controls.
 Significant difference of the CD44 IOD values was found between control rats and NAFLD, denaturation, precancerosis, or HCC rats, suggesting that elevated CD44 level could contribute to malignant transformation of hepatocytes and HCC development [33, 34].
 As a hyaluronic acid receptor, CD44, whose expression could be rapidly induced in a STAT3-dependent manner, potentiates AKT activation to escape p53-induced death and responds to proliferative signals that become HCC progenitors[13].

 CD44 as a major adhesion molecule of the extracellular matrix has been implicated in a wide range of biological processes, such as transmitting intracellular signals and regulating the growth, invasion, and metastasis of tumors [12, 35].
 The binding of CD44 with active hyaluronic acid in rat nonalcoholic steatohepatitis (NASH) could induce the accumulation of leukocytes around hepatic sinusoid, and its deficiency could not completely prevent inflammation.
-The CD44 expression in NASH patients is significantly decreased while a fatty disappears after the liver operation.
+CD44 expression in NASH patients is significantly decreased while a fatty disappears after the liver operation.
 Both CD44 gene knockout and wild type mice with methionine and choline deficient diet were fed to induce NAFLD [36].
 In this study, abnormal CD44 expression had a relationship between NAFLD with liver ballooning and malignant transformation of hepatocytes.
-Although the complex molecular mechanisms of CD44 in rat hepatocarcinogenesis needed to be further explored, the molecular profiling of NAFLD related to increasing CD44 expression during HCC developing has hold great translational potential for individualized surveillance, prevention, and therapy [16].
+Although the complex molecular mechanisms of CD44 in rat hepatocarcinogenesis needs to be explored further, the molecular profiling of NAFLD related to increasing CD44 expression during HCC development holds great translational potential for individualized surveillance, prevention, and therapy [16].

-Recent evidences indicated that HCC contained that HCC contains a small subpopulation of cells called CSCs that were key drivers of HCC formation and progression, especially relating to invasion and metastasis [33, 37].
-Among potential CSCs markers such as CD44, CD133, and ALDH1, several studies similarly utilized CD44 positivity to isolate cells with stem cell-like and cancer-initiating properties from other cancer cells.
+Recent evidence indicated that HCC contains a small subpopulation of cells called CSCs that were key drivers of HCC formation and progression, especially relating to invasion and metastasis [33, 37].
+Among potential CSCs markers, such as CD44, CD133, and aldehyde dehydrogenase 1, several studies similarly utilized CD44 positivity to isolate cells with stem cell-like and cancer-initiating properties from other cancer cells.
 Interestingly, some CSCs biomarkers have been used to identify by immunohistochemistry CSCs in HCC [10, 38].
-In this study, both CD44 and AFP were involved in HCC progression, with abnormal expression at protein or mRNA level, and provided a concise overview on the molecular pathogenesis of the NAFLD-NASH-HCC sequence, suggesting that CD44 as a hepatic progenitor might be an important factor in hepatocyte malignant transformation.
+In this study, both CD44 and AFP were involved in HCC progression, with abnormal expression at the protein or mRNA level and provided a concise overview on the molecular pathogenesis of the NAFLD-NASH-HCC sequence, suggesting that CD44 as a hepatic progenitor might be an important factor in hepatocyte malignant transformation.